Part 1, Part 2

 I decided that nothing had really changed (I was more right than I realised) and my resultant sulk lead to me picking up the first drink.
 Why not?
 It was the only method I had for achieving happiness – except it didn’t make me happy anymore.

 Low self-esteem?
 Self-Pity on steroids more like.
 I just couldn’t see the point in living anymore.
+I was suicidally depressed.
 Life was a curse and God was punishing me.
 (I didn’t believe in God but had a habit of blaming him anyway.
 Hmmm, consistent?)

 I was still drinking every day.
 Work was short and I was in debt.
 My last relationship, not a happy one anyway, was over.
 I’d had a row with my ex-girlfriend (because she’d done something that I didn’t like, but wasn’t really my business anymore) and I had just finished my last can of lager.
 I was fed up with being fed up and I hated myself.